Student Wellbeing Officer - Wednesday & Thursday

 Our school's wellbeing focus currently concentrates on supporting those students and families experiencing personal difficulties and also facilitating whole-school social and emotional learning programs.
 We have established partnerships with community support agencies that can provide extra assistance when a need arises and will continue with our popular parent education programs.

-Jody will work closely with Deb Herrmann and Jane Capon to fulfil the goal we have as a school to assist our students to develop into happy, confident and well-rounded young people.
+Jody will work closely with Deb Herrmann and Alesha Sangster to fulfil the goal we have as a school to assist our students to develop into happy, confident and well-rounded young people.

 Assistance can be offered to students with concerns surrounding: